andreapavoni/ttfm_bot/README.md

 - [x] Logging
   - [ ] More details for some events/actions
   - [x] Logs rotation
+- [ ] Configure a path where to write bot's saved data and logs
 - [ ] afk limit
 - [ ] afk audience limit(separate from afk limit, both can be toggled on and off)

 ## Installation and setup

-- Esnure to have at least a directory where you can write files (bot saved data, logs)
+- Ensure to put the executable where you can write files (bot's saved data and logs)
-- Download binary (recommended) or source code (requires Go v1.18 or higher) of the [latest release](https://github.com/andreapavoni/ttfm_bot/releases/latest)
+- Download [latest release](https://github.com/andreapavoni/ttfm_bot/releases/latest) binary for your platform (recommended) or source code (you'll need Go v1.18 or higher to build this project)
 - Set environment variables (see below) on the host you want to run the bot
-- Run with `./ttfm_bot`
+- Run with `./ttfm_bot` (better if you run it from `screen` or `tmux` session)

 ### Configuration settings